Nooby07/master-plan/README.md

 2. ******************
 3. ******************

-Well the thing is i am not gonna reveal my master plan here you have to find the
+Well the thing is i am not gonna reveal my master plan here you have to find the hidden key :)